What to Pack for a Cruise in Myanmar

 For many people who have taken a Myanmar River Cruise, sometimes they found themselves having fully packed suitcases but many items prove to be inappropriate for the trip while useful items are missed out on the packing list.
 The following article will help you answer the question of what to pack for a cruise in Myanmar based on the recommendations of experienced travelers.

-Tourists Try Wearing Longyi - the Traditional Costume of Myanmar
+Tourists wear Longyi - the Traditional Costume of Myanmar

 When going on a Myanmar River Cruise, you should pack two types of clothes.
-On the one hand, for the time staying on board, you should bring casual and comfortable clothes.
+For the time staying on board, you should bring casual and comfortable clothes.
 As Myanmar is a country in the tropical region and the temperature during the day is relatively high, we recommend bringing shorts, T-shirt, and slacks.

 Flip-flop is the Footwear of Choice for Your Myanmar River Cruise